Gaya/gaya.pizza/blog/contents/articles/now-in-the-woods-simulate-gravity-with-jquery/index.md

 ---
-title: Now in The Woods: Simulate Gravity with jQuery
+title: "Now in The Woods: Simulate Gravity with jQuery"
 author: Gaya
 date: 2009-05-04
 template: article.html